cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     - `providerChannel` is already set;
     - `md.version != ccvVersion`.
   - The address of the distribution module account on the provider chain is set to `md.providerDistributionAccount`.
-  - The distribution token transfer channel opening handshake is initiated and `distributionChannelId` is set to the resulting channel ID.
+  - If `distributionChannelId` is not set, the distribution token transfer channel opening handshake is initiated and `distributionChannelId` is set to the resulting channel ID.
+  - The CCV channel is marked as established, i.e., `providerChannel` is set to this channel.
+  - The pending slash requests are sent to the provider chain (see [CCV-CCF-SNDPESLASH.1](#ccv-ccf-sndpeslash1)).
+  - If `preCCV == true`, the valset in the staking module is replaced with the `ccvValidatorSet`.
 - **Error Condition**
   - None.

-> **Note:** The initialization sub-protocol on the consumer chain finalizes on receiving the first `VSCPacket` and setting `providerChannel` to the ID of the channel on which it receives the packet (see `onRecvVSCPacket` method).

 <!-- omit in toc -->
 #### **[CCV-CCF-COCONFIRM.1]**